goldenphoenix713/Unum/README.md

     >>> Pa * m**2
     1 [Pa.m2]

-Then you must manually normalize by calling the normalize method
+Then you must manually normalize by calling the simplify_unit method

     >>> x = Pa * m**2
     >>> x